 I've never been so happy at work as I have at Rapita, and I can only encourage candidates to apply if your philosophy matches ours.
 Good luck!

 Sevane Fourmigue, Senior Software Quality Assurance Engineer

-I started working at Rapita just over 8 months ago and I’m enjoying working here tremendously.
+I enjoy working at Rapita tremendously.
 My background is in working as a contractor in aeronautics systems and multi-systems V&V, mostly on customer sites (most of which were large accounts/companies).

 The first thing I noticed about Rapita is the passion everyone here has in delivering high-quality and top-notch technology, and responding to our customers’ needs in a very reactive and personalized way.
 While reading Rapita’s website and blog in preparation for my interview, my attitude grew from “This is very interesting” to “Wow, I really, really want to be a part of this!”.
 The second thing I noticed was the size of the company.
 When I joined, there were just over 40 of us here at the York office, giving Rapita all the advantages of a small company – effective and direct communication, reactivity, no-nonsense talk, management and sales people who know what they are talking about/come from a technical background – combined with the quality, organization, process approach and variety more often seen in bigger companies.
 The recruitment process, which includes a full trial day in the office, reflects the company’s philosophy: both Rapita and the employee get to know each other first, and you will be encouraged to meet as many people as possible to break the ice early on.